 3Doodler Start Robo Sumo Pen Set

 The 3Doodler Start Robo Sumo pen set is sure to make children of all ages happy on Christmas morning this year.
-The kit contains the translucent pen, a manual, a micro USB charging cord, an activity guide, a cardboard battleground, motors, and 24 plastic strands in different colours.
-The pen can be used to customise miniature robots that can then be made to fight on the battleground.
+The kit contains a translucent pen, a manual, a micro USB charging cord, an activity guide, a cardboard battleground, motors, and 24 plastic strands in different colors.
+The pen can be used to customize miniature robots that can then be made to fight on the battleground.
 Suitable for ages 6 to 13.